TKostik/auto-dashdoard-grafana-sdk/README.md

 ```

 The JSON will be written to `json-dashboards/cpu_usage_dashboard.json`.
+Additionally, a region-based dashboard JSON will be written to `json-dashboards/cpu_usage_by_region_dashboard.json`.

 ## Import into Grafana
 - Grafana > Dashboards > New > Import